sematext/docs/docs/integration/opensearch-integration.md

 #### Actions to take

-- Analyze resource usage metrics for the OpenSearch cluster, including CPU, memory, and disk utilization, to identify the source of the increased load
+- Analyze resource usage metrics for the OpenSearch cluster, including CPU, memory, and disk utilization, to find the source of the increased load
 - Review and optimize search queries or indexing operations that may be contributing to the increased load on the cluster.
 Consider optimizing query performance, reducing indexing throughput

 ### Unassigned shards anomaly

-This alert rule continuously monitors the presence of unassigned shards in an OpenSearch cluster, identifying anomalies in the number of unassigned shards over time.
+This alert rule continuously monitors the presence of unassigned shards in an OpenSearch cluster, detecting anomalies in the number of unassigned shards over time.
 When anomalies are detected, it triggers a warning (WARN priority).
 The minimum delay between consecutive alerts triggered by this alert rule is set to 10 minutes.

 Suppose an OpenSearch cluster typically maintains a low number of unassigned shards, but due to issues such as node failures or disk space constraints, the number of unassigned shards suddenly increases.
 When this happens, the alert rule checks for anomalies in the number of unassigned shards over the last 30 minutes.
 Upon detecting the anomaly, the alert rule triggers a warning.